ShamimaSultanaMiley/Manual-Testing-Daraz-Frontend-/README.md

 7. **Review and Merge:** The changes will be reviewed, and once approved, they will be merged into the main branch.

 Thank you for your contributions to the manual testing project for Daraz Frontend.
 Your efforts are crucial in ensuring the quality and reliability of the application.
-If you have any questions or need assistance, please feel free to reach out to the project administrator.

 Happy Testing!